Quakers -- History

 Scope and Contents This collection contains the minutes from 1845 - 1852, from the Free Produce Association of the Friends of Philadelphia Yearly Meeting.
 George W. Taylor was the secretary of the organization, at least for the duration of this minute book.
 The minutes contain finance reports, nominations for officiers, and reports from various committees, including reports from a committee delegated to be in correspondence with Quakers in England doing similar work.

-Scope and Content note This collection is comprised of the single volume letterbook of John Wistar.
+Overview This collection is comprised of the single volume letterbook of John Wistar.
 The majority of the letters copied in this volume are personal correspondence between John Wistar and various family members and friends.
-A few letters included are letters of sympathy from friends and family, written upon the death of Thomas Wistar, in January of 1876.
+A few letters included are letters of sympathy from friends and family written upon the death of Thomas Wistar in January, 1876.